alvarosantamariagomez/sari/www/about.md

 <br>

-Current SARI version: *septiembre 2024*  --  "Why on Earth did they ever make these abusive and emotionally unstable computers?"
+Current SARI version: *octubre 2024*  --  "Is it shiny? - Pretty shiny"

 -----------------